 Civility, understanding, and mutual respect toward all persons are intrinsic to the existence of a safe and healthy campus.
 Threats or acts of violence, or hostile, intimidating, or disruptive behavior not only impact the individuals concerned, but also the mission of the University.
 The University prohibits acts or threats of violence, and any person who commits such acts is subject to disciplinary action, and/or civil or criminal prosecution.

-The University has zero tolerance for potentially violent or violent acts against any member of the campus environment, or against any property.
+The University has zero tolera acts against any member of t property.